Temzasse/figmage/README.md

 #### Supported tokens

+> [!IMPORTANT]
-> ⚠️ NOTE: for all tokens that are not valid variables (colors, text styles, or effects) inside Figma you need to turn the layer you want to target into a component!
+> For all tokens that are not valid variables (colors, text styles, or effects) inside Figma you need to turn the layer you want to target into a component!
 You can turn a layer into a component via ⌥⌘K (option+command+K).
 Figmage will ignore all layers inside a frame that are not components.

 | Property          | Description                                                                                                                                                |
 | ----------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- |